 Don’t Place to Much Stress on It

 If you subject your wrist or ankle to repetitive movements, you can get carpal tunnel or tarsal tunnel syndrome.
 These syndromes are common among those who put excessive strains on their wrists or ankles.
 If you are someone who is into playing sports then you are likely to experience this, but even everyday activities like typing and going for a run can lead to carpal or tarsal tunnel syndrome.
 The best way to avoid this is by making sure you wear the proper footwear when going about your activities and to rest your wrist from time to time if your job entails you to type the whole day.
-There are also wrist and ankle exercises you could do to help strengthen the ligaments and bones in these areas.
+There are also wrist and ankle exercises you could do to help keep your wrists and ankles strong and strengthen the ligaments and bones in these areas.

 Remember to Stretch

 To protect your delicate wrists, always stretch the muscles in your hands, forearms, and ankle before working out.
 While working, take time out to stretch your arms, wrist, neck, and leg.
 Your Ankles will equally benefit from stretching your legs.
 When you stretch your lower leg, your calves, Achilles tendon and shins will equally be stretched and relaxed.
 Additionally, strengthen the muscles in your lower legs with regular exercise to help keep your ankles stable and free of sprain injury.
 Appropriate strengthening of your body helps to build strength, and also increases your range of motion and mobility both of which will keep you from getting injured.
 Avoid writing or typing for too long, take time off work and stretch your wrist for a while before you return.
-It will help you to keep that wrist healthy.
+It will help you to keep your wrists and ankles strong

 Don’t Ignore the Pain